The most popular NBA logos and brands

 Milwaukee Bucks

-One of the members of an NBA sports club sporting an iconic original symbol is the Milwaukee Bucks, a team from Milwaukee, Wisconsin, founded in 1968.
+One of the NBA’s members is the Milwaukee Bucks, a team based in Milwaukee, Wisconsin, founded in 1968.
 Its main character is a deer.
-This visual image became the team’s emblem when it was formed.
-But in 2015, the corporate identity underwent some changes, allowing the team’s symbol to show all its true power and the grace of graphic design.
-The emblem is elegant thanks to the beige and green colors, radiating calmness and confidence.
+This image became the team’s emblem when the team was formed.
+But in 2015, the corporate identity changed, allowing the team’s symbol to showcase its true power and the grace of graphic design.
+The emblem is elegant thanks to its beige and green hues, radiating calm and confidence.
 It is perfectly balanced thanks to the clean display of lines and shapes.
 The modern, crisp design of the deer’s head features a clean sans-serif geometric font across the bottom of the inner circle, making the image easy to read in a variety of sizes, both typographically and digitally.
-Because of this, the symbol effectively conveys the strength and determination that characterize the Milwaukee Bucks basketball team.
+Because of this, the symbol effectively conveys the strength and determination that characterize the Milwaukee Bucks.

 Toronto Raptors

 The Toronto Raptors are the only Canadian team in the NBA today.
 It has a strong and memorable logo, the first version of which was designed in 2015.
 Today, the team is rethinking the concept, creating a minimalist, strong design built around a basketball whose seams resemble dinosaur claw marks.
-In the 2020 redesign, the center portion of the badge is highlighted by an accent color combination: a dark red sword in the center and black, which is used to stitch the seams of the claw marks and the rest of the round badge.
-This combination added to the mood, allowing the fighting spirit’s strength to be felt, making it both visual and tangible.
+In the 2020 redesign, the center portion of the badge is highlighted by an accent color combination: a dark red sword at the center and black stitching that joins the claw marks and the rest of the round badge.
+This combination heightened the mood, making the fighting spirit’s strength both visible and tangible.
 The club name was printed in pure white to improve color balance and proportions, and to enhance contrast.

 Atlanta Hawks

-One of the original bearers of a logo using bird or animal imagery is the Atlanta Hawks, a professional basketball team founded in 1946 in Atlanta, Georgia, USA.
-Over the years, the club changed its identity several times until it found its perfect logo in 2020.
-Its original version, created in 2015, gained color brightness and saturation in the modern version, along with a high degree of contrast.
+One of the original teams to use bird or animal imagery in their logo is the Atlanta Hawks, a professional basketball team founded in 1946 in Atlanta, Georgia, USA.
+Over the years, the club changed its identity several times before settling on its perfect logo in 2020.
+Its original version, created in 2015, had lower color brightness and saturation than the modern version, with a lower degree of contrast.
 As a result, it has become one of the Association’s brightest and most stylish logos.
-The main element of the logo, a round medallion, features a stylized profile of a hawk’s head in white on a rich red background.
+The main element of the logo, a round medallion, features a stylized white profile of a hawk’s head on a rich red background.
 The profile is placed in the central white circle of the image.
 For clear visual perception, the shadow effect is applied along the figure’s contour.
 Inside the red outer circle, bordered by a white line, the club name is printed in white, set in a thin, light, openwork font with minimal kerning.
-It is distinguished by the presence of enlarged serifs, which draws special attention to the entire composition.
+It is distinguished by the presence of enlarged serifs, which draw special attention to the entire composition.

 Chicago Bulls